zaggo/PleasantTranslate/README.md

 Most SRT files follow the convention to contain a 2-letter language code in their file names.
 E.g. `test.en.srt` (`en` for `English`).
 If PleasantTranslate recognizes a supported source language in the file name, it automatically adjusts the `Source Language` setting of the document (see above).

 When reading the SRT file, PleasantTranslate can automatically adjust `cr` `nl` line breaks and purge any `html` tags from the subtitles (which most likely would mess up the translation).
-Its possible to disable both options but its recommended to leave those switche on.
+Its possible to disable both options but its recommended to leave those switches on.

 #### Parse SRT
 Click on the `Parse SRT` step to open its settings.
 Click on `Process` to parse the imported SRT file: